 The startSessionWithOAuth method in APISession provides an easy way to authenticate users using OAuth.
-After creating an instance of APISession in the Activity and making a call to the startSessionWithOAuth method, a window will appear to accept the authentication credentials for the user.
+After creating an instance of APISession and making a call to the startSessionWithOAuth method, a window will appear to accept the authentication credentials for the user.
 This window will remain visible until the user successfully authenticates with the Workspaces server or the user closes the window.
 Because of this the startSessionWithOAuth method is a blocking call.
-Once the user has provides their credentials correctly or closes the window.
+Once the user has provides their credentials correctly or closes the window the LoginResult value is returned from the method.
+If the user provided a correct set of credentials the startSessionWithOAuth method returns a "Success" LoginResult.